-I am now retired from professional photography, but still pursue photographic interests in marine and landscape photography.
+I am now retired from professional photography, but still pursue photographic interests in landscape, flora and fawna photography.
 My much loved film cameras are now gathering dust in a cupboard, as I now shoot 100% using digital cameras.

 I have witnessed many changes in equipment and techniques, during my life, but no change has been as dramatic and swift, as the switch from film to digital recording.
 And a good thing it is too.
 No more toxic chemicals to contend with.

 Shooting RAW images, High Dynamic Range photography, and the use of software such as Photoshop and Lightroom give an incredible amount of control.

 I use Eye-One Match 3 software and a Macbeth spectrophotometer for colour management of display screens and printers to ensure precision of reproduction from camera, to computer screen, to print or web.
 My printer has archival inks - producing prints that are lightfast for nearly 100 years, subjected to direct daylight/sun.